INSIDE: Roam the Gnome’s Guide to the Best Australian Food Gifts & products including the Aussie crowd pleaser, Vegemite.

 - Nesquik milk flavouring – strawberry, chocolate

-- MILO – crunchy chocolate malt powder (try eating it straight from the tin!)
+- MILO chocolate malt drink (Hot tip: try eating it straight from the tin!)

 - Cadbury Drinking Chocolate

 - Saunder’s Malt extract